CVFireDragon/Plessi/README.md

 # Plessi
-[WIP] [Multi-Tool] Plessi, the Dino that can do many useful things!
+[WIP] Plessi, the Nintendo Switch MultiTool!

 ## Todo
-Make & Upload more code
+Write & Upload more code

-Fix exit button on nsp installer

-Make icon

 ## Download
 When I think a build is ready, I will release it [here](https://github.com/CVFireDragon/Plessi/releases/latest)